 2) The line of questioning calls for speculation

 An accused cannot be compelled to speculate or ‘take a guess’ as to what may be motivating another individual’s behaviour.

-If an accused does have personal knowledge of a complainant’s motive to lie, defence counsel will lead this evidence during the accused’s examination-in-chief in an effort to raise a reasonable doubt.
+If an accused does have personal knowledge of a complainant’s motive to lie, defence counsel will put forward this evidence in an effort to raise a reasonable doubt.

 3) The line of questioning requires an accused to comment on the veracity of another witness